Tuition & Fees (6/9/20)

 Tuition and Fees are determined annually by the University.
 UOTeach provides a comprehensive and fully-supervised program, all district field placement fees are calculated into tuition.
-As of printing of this handbook (June 18) the 2019-20 tuition and fees have not been published on https://registrar.uoregon.edu/costs/tuition-fees.
+The 2020-21 tuition and fees are published on https://registrar.uoregon.edu/costs/tuition-fees under Education/Masters/Supervised.

 The majority of students complete the program in four-terms.
 However, if you are interested in attending part-time, please follow the example below to calculate the cost of a two-year program.

 - Specific current tuition information can be found at Registrar.uoregon.edu/costs, In Tuition and Fee Structure, be sure to select the correct “Graduate Students” and “Graduates (Education)” and then either “Resident” or “Non-resident” with “Masters/Doctoral Program – Supervision).”

 - Actual actual fees will appear on your DuckWeb account starting the 15th day of the month prior to the term.

 - Registrar graduate “estimated cost of attendance” for the 2020-21 cohort year.